sapariduo/gopandas/README.md

 +---------+---------+--------+
 ```

-- It's easy to add series with the AddSeries methods:
+- It's easy to add series with the AddSeries method:

 ```go
 df.AddSeries("D", series.New([]float64{4.4, 3.3, 2.2, 1.1}))